-- 4.5.1 Research shall normally be carried out in the University, but a Director of Doctoral Programmes may, at his/her discretion, approve arrangements for a programme of research principally located other than in the University provided that he/she is satisfied: - that proper arrangements have been made for supervision - that the proposed subject of the research is appropriate to and in the interests of the University - that it is necessary for the research to be carried out in the locations which are specified in the proposed arrangements rather than in the University.
+- 4.5.1 Research shall normally be carried out in the University, but a Director of Doctoral Programmes may, at their discretion, approve arrangements for a programme of research principally located other than in the University provided that they are satisfied: - · that proper arrangements have been made for supervision - that the proposed subject of the research is appropriate to and in the interests of the University - that it is necessary for the research to be carried out in the locations which are specified in the proposed arrangements rather than in the University. - 4.5.2 All students shall be required to attend the University for such periods and on such occasions as the appropriate School shall specify.

-- 4.5.2 All students shall be required to attend the University for such periods and on such occasions as the appropriate School shall specify. - 4.5.3 A student who is undertaking the major part of his/her research outside the University but who is receiving the major part of his/her supervision from the Academic Staff of the University may be registered as a full-time student.
+4.5.3 A student who is undertaking the major part of their research outside the University but who is receiving the major part of their supervision from the Academic Staff of the University may be registered as a full-time student.